nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Deleting with NAME

-1. Since `delete NAME` searches from the entire list of contacts, rather than only the partial list, it is okay either way.
+1. Since `delete NAME` searches from the entire list of contacts, rather than only the partial list, it works either way.

    1. Test case: `delete Alice Tan` <br>
       Expected (Unique Alice Tan): The contact of `Alice Tan` will be deleted.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.<br>